 We deliver habitat improvement projects in 3 main ways:

-- Helping groups such as fishing clubs to carry out their own projects by providing advice, training and support, which can include some funding, project management and help with the ‘permissions’ process such as Land Drainage Consent.
+- Helping groups such as fishing clubs to carry out their own projects by providing advice, training and support, which can include project design, costing, planning, help with the ‘permissions’ processes, training in techniques and project management.

 - Leading the delivery of a project in close co-operation with a local ‘grassroots’ organisation who will take over the long term management and maintenance once the project has completed.

-- Supporting the delivery of a project as Partner with another organisation such as a local Rivers Trust, the Environment Agency, a Wildlife Trust.
+- Supporting the delivery of a project as Partner with another organisation such as a local Rivers Trust, Catchment Partnership, the Environment Agency, a Wildlife Trust.
+We use our in depth expertise of river habitats and habitat improvement projects to complement the skills of other Partners.

-We always try to ensure there is local involvement in any project.
-Aswell as delivering habitat improvement, projects have an important role in involving the 'grassroots' - whether that is the landowner, fishing club or community group.
-By involving, training and enthusing local groups with a 'demonstration project', we can be effective beyond our own limited resources and leave a legacy of knowledge and desire to look after the river and it's wildlife.
+As well as delivering habitat improvement, projects have an important role in involving the ‘grassroots’ , for example a fishing club or community group of conservation volunteers.
+By involving, training and enthusing local groups with a ‘demonstration project’, we can be effective beyond our own limited resources and leave a legacy of knowledge and desire to look after the river and it’s wildlife.